Rethinking RFID: Awareness and Control For Interaction With RFID Systems

 Rethinking RFID: Awareness and Control For Interaction With RFID Systems.

-In Proceedings of the ACM Conference on Human Factors in Computing Systems - ACM CHI'2010.
+In Proceedings of the ACM Conference on Human Factors in Computing Systems - ACM CHI 2010.
 ACM Press, 10 pages, April.
-In Press.

 Marquardt, N., Talor, A., Villar, N. and Greenberg, S. (2010)